Mental health and wellbeing

 One in four and one in ten

-Approximately 1-in-4 adults and 1-in-10 children suffer from mental health problems each year in the UK.
+Approximately one in four adults and one in ten children suffer from mental health problems each year in the UK.
 Yet mental illness is still misunderstood and surrounded by prejudice, ignorance and fear.

 These attitudes make it more difficult for people suffering a mental health problem to work, make friends and live a normal life.
 The discrimination they face can be as much or more of a burden than the illness itself.
 Nine out of ten people with mental health problems have reported the negative impact that stigma and discrimination has on their lives.

 Working with our partners, we're determined to change that.